Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #probability-theory, #change-of-variables, #mathematical-concepts

-## Describe the effect of the transformation shown in Figure 2.13 on a Gaussian distribution using the specified change of variables.
+## Describe the effect of the transformation shown in Figure 2.13 on a Gaussian distribution using the specified change of variables

 ![](https://cdn.mathpix.com/cropped/2024_05_10_effe402d88fd8f278266g-1.jpg?height=894&width=1394&top_left_y=227&top_left_x=209)